ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

   {{upload-extensions}}.
 * `encrypted_input_shares` contains the encrypted input shares of each of the aggregators.
-The order in which the encrypted input shares appear MUST match the order of the `aggregator_endpoints` in the `Param` corresponding to `task_id` (i.e., the first share should be the leader's, the second share should be for the first helper, and so on).
+The order in which the encrypted input shares appear MUST match the order of the task's `aggregator_endpoints` (i.e., the first share should be the leader's, the second share should be for the first helper, and so on).

 [OPEN ISSUE: consider dropping nonce altogether and relying on a more fine-grained timestamp, subject to collision analysis]